FirelyTeam/firely-docs/fhirnetapi/parsing.rst

 The second approach, using the ``ElementModel`` abstraction, has been designed to work with these usecases.
 In fact, the POCO parsers are built on top of the more low-level ``ElementModel`` classes.

-The rest of this section describes working with the POCO parsers and serializers, more information on the ``ElementModel`` parsers can be found HERE.
+The rest of this section describes working with the POCO parsers and serializers, more information on the ``ElementModel`` parsers can be found at :ref:`elementmodel-intro`.

 Parsing with POCOs
 ------------------